takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 Each pickle file should contain a python dictionary variable with the following keys:

 - "input_des": structure-specific descriptor
-             (n x p) numpy array, where n is the number of sample in the individual pickle file and p is the dimension of the structure-specific descriptor.
+             (n x p) numpy array, where n is the number of samples in the individual pickle file and p is the dimension of the structure-specific descriptor.

 - "Ene": GB Energy
        n dimensional numpy array